ut-proj/undermidi/docs/linux-setup.md

 ## System MIDI

-You will need to have the `` header files installed, since this is used by `midiserver` (dynamically linked):
+You will need to have the libasound2 header files installed, since this is used by the Erlang NIF for Linux support:

 ``` shell
 $ sudo apt-get install -y libasound2-dev